Dr. Gary Tanchak, D.C.

 It borrows a bit of the retro design.
 But it’s more upside-down L-shaped than the usual T-shaped that you get with many Hypervolt knockoffs.

-Achedaway Pro Controls Panel
+Achedaway Pro massage gun: Control Panel

-The Achedaway PRO’s one-button controls.
+The Achedaway PRO: one-button control.

 The Attachments